-In addition to Nginx, STORM also utilises Apache meaning that your sites can still use .htaccess files for things like redirects.
+In addition to Nginx, we also utilises Apache meaning that your sites can still use .htaccess files for things like redirects.
 This is done internally on the server via a reverse proxy.
 Any requests for files that are not static content such as PHP and HTML pages will be sent to through to Apache via the reverse proxy.
 For performance any PHP requests are served from PHP-PFM.

 What File Types Does Nginx Serve?